indrajeet3333/medtracker/README.md

 # medtracker
-Supply Chain Transparency for Medicines and Vaccines
+Django Web-App for Supply Chain Transparency for Medicines and Vaccines